Ties - Part I, assessment and planning

 “SOS 4 TOTs” - by Lawrence Kotlow, DDS - how tongue/lip ties affect breastfeeding, speech, dental development and pediatric health in general.

-The next books are for adults considering their own oral health and possible ties
+These books are for adults considering their own oral health and possible ties

 “Jaws: The Story of a Hidden Epidemic” - by Sandra Kahn (orthodontist) and Paul R. Ehrlich (evolutionist) - why our jaws and other mouth structures have become more restricted/crowded over time.